vpham21/ohmageX/README.md

 grunt mobile_www_build
 ```

 Note that `mobile_www_build` creates a build with updated contents of the `www` folder.
-If other assets need to be updated in the build, check the **Cordova Build Process Notes** section.
+If other assets need to be updated in the build such as Webblocks, check the **Cordova Build Process Details** section.

 ##### Troubleshooting